rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 #### Docker

-Before starting the application via Docker, a custom certificate is required.
-This certificate is needed because the SignalR Hub exposes by the Football.Api application will be called inside the Docker network with SSL.
+Before starting the application via Docker, a custom certificate is required to allow calls to the SignalR Hub from inside the Docker network with SSL.

 The certificate and the key can be created with the following command: